The biodiversity crisis

 🎯 Action step 4 of 4: REFLECT β€” what can you commit to?
 What fresh perspectives can we look at?

 This exhibition, Seedscapes, showcases plant diversity and how we can save plants from extinction.
 It combines the work of artists, biologists, and ecologists.
-My favorite of the five exhibits is Liz Orton's photographs of seeds from a century ago!
+Our favorite of the five exhibits is Liz Orton's photographs of seeds from a century ago!

 β€πŸ Checkpoint: This is the end of action step 4 of 4: REFLECT.